 Solid Top & Solid Back/Sides.
 If you have the money you can get a guitar that will help you play and have much more subtly in terms of musical expression.
 Solid Canadian cedar top with solid mahogany back and sides.
 Having solid wood on both the top, back, and sides means way more sustain and a way nicer sound.
 This is a winner when it comes to under $1000.
 I would love to see my students have a guitar that could last them into their intermediate and advanced years.
 Please consider investing if your art and yourself!
 But wait!
 The C10 has Rosewood (see next section).

 Also comes in a small scale “parlor” size for all you shorties out there.
 Beware of small neck profile.
-Cordoba C9 Parlor
+See my full video review of the Cordoba C9 Parlor guitar

 Yamaha GC22 Classical Guitar $999

 With their new line of “Grand Concert” guitars you get an all solid wood guitar both top, back, and sides.
 This one with cedar and rosewood.
 There is also a slightly cheaper Yamaha CG12 with mahogany back and sides but with a small jump I’d get solid rosewood for the richer deeper yet clearer tone.
 Although I think the Cordobas are a slightly better deal is a close pick between this and the Cordoba C10.
 Try them for yourself.